An Act To Establish Open Ballot Voting in Maine

 1. Nomination by primary election.
 A major party's nomination of a candidate for any federal, state or county office shall must be made by primary election, as provided in this Article.

-1-A Nomination by convention.
+1-A. Nomination by convention.
 A minor party's nomination of a candidate for any federal, state or county office must be made by nominating convention, as provided in Article 3.

 2. Exceptions.
-This Article does not apply to:
+This Article does not apply to: A. Nominations for presidential electors;

 B. Nominations to fill vacancies under subchapter III 3; and